 An e-mail to the Steam Support would be completely useless unless you good amount of evidence for a very serious offense.
-Steam Support are well known for not solving issues, copying and pasting replied even if they do not relate to your e-mail, or outright ignoring serious issues.
+Steam Support is well known for not solving issues, copying and pasting replies even if they do not relate to your e-mail, or outright ignoring serious issues.
 Meaning that in most cases it is a waste of time when you could spend your time playing another match after using one of the first two ways to report the player.

 How to report a Griefer on Steam Profile Page

 The first way is to report them inside the game while you are playing with them, this way the match can be logged and the demo can be used in the Overwatch cases.
 Alternatively, you can report them after the match by downloading the Demo and reporting them the same way as you would in game.

 - While holding the scoreboard key (default: tab), press the secondary attack/zoom key (default: right mouse button) to bring up a mouse cursor.

 - Left click on the triangle with an exclamation mark on it.
 If you hover over it the word “Report” appears.

 - A new dialogue will appear with the options you can report the player for.